 - Double up on rugs: A memory foam mat near the tub and a woven runner by the sink.

-- Mix materials: Waffle towels + Turkish cotton + a bouclé bench cushion.
+- Mix materials: Waffle towels, Turkish cotton, and a bouclé bench cushion.

 - Choose winter colors: Charcoal, oat, forest green, and deep navy feel cozy and luxe.